 Water parks work with their legal teams and insurance companies to try to shut down claims before they arise.
 The park where you were injured may attempt to give you free tickets or passes or pay you a settlement to end any potential lawsuits cheaply and quickly.
 In many cases, it is vital to work with a lawyer to ensure that you get the compensation you are entitled to.
 Low-ball settlement offers are unacceptable, especially if you suffered substantial medical bills, permanent disability, or the death of a loved one.

 When you file a lawsuit for your injuries, you must prove that the park was responsible for your injuries.
 Failing to properly monitor or inspect rides and the water park premises are some of the primary causes of negligence that leads to injuries.
 Your attorney can investigate the case and determine how the negligence occurred to help prove your case and get you the compensation you need.

 Maryland Water Park Injury Attorneys Offering Free Legal Consultations

-If you or a loved one was injured in an accident at a water park in Maryland, contact the Law Offices of Randolph Rice today.
+If you or a loved one was injured in an accident at a water park in Maryland, contact the Rice, Murtha & Psoras today.
 Our Maryland water park injury lawyer may be able to file your claim in court and work to get you compensation for the damages the water park caused you.
 For a free legal consultation on your case, call our law offices at (410) 694-7291.